tacodevs/taskcollect/README.md

 **Version 1.0.0 is set to be released on 14 January 2023.**

 Internal testing (testing by the developers) will begin on 9 January at the latest.
-External testing should begin approximately two weeks after the version 1.0 release.
+External testing will probably begin on 20 January but can begin a bit earlier/later if necessary.
+The version 1.0.0 release date will not be changing and can be safely relied upon.

 ## Description